SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/quickstart.md

 Sumo Logic makes it easy to get started with OpenTelemetry by providing a custom distribution of the OpenTelemetry collector, which can be used to send metrics, logs, and traces directly to our platform.

-This quickstart mirrors our onboarding workflow in the Sumo Logic UI (you'll do most of this work in the browser).
-It is a step-by-step guide to installing the OpenTelemetry collector and getting your hands on the resulting metrics data in Sumo Logic.
+This quickstart guide, which mirrors our Sumo Logic UI onboarding workflow, is a step-by-step guide to installing the OpenTelemetry collector and getting your hands on the resulting metrics data in Sumo Logic.
+You'll do most of this work in your browser.

 ## What you'll learn